Let’s take a look at Copper Fit compression socks and see if they are worth your time and money.

 One unique quality that was already touched on in the review is simply the fact that these are compression socks with copper inside of them.
 There are other products that advertise this as well, but it’s still not incredibly common in compression socks at this time.
 Like we stated before, this feature does provide assistance with odors from feet – but not too many benefits that are scientifically proven otherwise.

 Another quality of these socks is their pricing, which we will get into more detail within the next section.
-Depending on the brand you choose, or if you need medical grade socks, they can get decently pricing.
-Generally, you can expect to spend around $50 to $100 dollars per pair on this type of sock.
-However, the Copper Fit compression socks cost significantly less, and are still said to be high quality.
+Depending on the brand you choose, or if you need medical grade socks, they can get pretty pricey.
+However, the Copper Fit compression socks are significantly more affordable, and are still said to be high quality.

 Other than the addition of copper and the lower price, these stocks are fairly standard as far as compression socks are concerned.